BrianHicks/elm-csv/README.md

 This should not require so much thought!

 The second thing, and the one that prompted me to finally do something about this, is that none of the libraries available implement `andThen`.
-Sure, you can use a `Result` to do whatever you like, but there's not a good way to combine multiple values into a single one.
+Sure, you can use a `Result` to do whatever you like, but there's not a good way to combine make decoding decisions dependent on the fields you see.
-This package has it.

 ## Contributing